awsxdr/jamster/README.md

 Right now it's in early alpha testing.
 The core functionality is nearing completion but it is still a work-in-progress.
 It is not recommended for open-door or sanctioned games at this stage.

+### A note on translations

+In order to test the language selection system, a rough Spanish translation has been added.
+This translation was done by a non-native speaker with the help of automated tools; as such, and despite best efforts, the translation is unlikely to be fully accurate.

+If you have any suggestions for translations or would like to help translate the app, head over to the [translations discussion](https://github.com/awsxdr/amethyst/discussions/categories/translations).

 ## Getting started

 Amethyst currently works on Windows and Linux with x64 and ARM64 processors.
 It has been tested on Windows 11 and Debian-based Linux on ARM64.
 Additional OSs may work and any feedback would be much appreciated regarding this.